 If your dog participates in any of these activities, you have a social dog who is at greater risk for dog flu.

-A relatively new disease that’s highly contagious
+A disease that’s highly contagious

 CIV was first reported among racing greyhounds in Florida during 2003.
 A second, different virus emerged in 2015 among dogs in Chicago.
 Since then, dogs in nearly every state have tested positive for one or the other virus, and both CIV strains have been confirmed in most states.